 Since childhood obesity became epidemic in developed countries, NAFLD came out to be the most common reason of chronic liver disease in pediatrics[7].

 In fact true NAFLD prevalence in children is unknown.
-A population based autopsy study reported that %13 of children and adolescents are affected with NAFLD, 23% of the subjects with NAFLD had evidence for steatohepatitis, whereas bridging fibrosis or cirrhosis was observed in 9% of the children with NASH.
+A population based autopsy study reported that 13% of children and adolescents are affected with NAFLD, 23% of the subjects with NAFLD had evidence for steatohepatitis, whereas bridging fibrosis or cirrhosis was observed in 9% of the children with NASH.
 Overweight and obese children accounted for 81% of all of the cases of NAFLD.
 A male-to-female ratio of 2:1[7,20-23].

 It is suggested that, NAFLD prevalence increases with age, with a mean age at diagnosis between 11 and 13 years[24].
 This tendency is explained by adolescent hormonal changes, which result in an increase in serum insulin levels and fat accumulation in the liver[25,26].